Kunsthall Stavanger is proud to announce the first solo exhibition outside of the UK by British artist Nnena Kalu.

 Curated by Kristina Ketola Bore.

-The exhibition is generously supported by Arts and Culture Norway and Bergesenstiftelsen.
+The exhibition is generously supported by Arts and Culture Norway, Bergesenstiftelsen and The Norwegian Association of Art Societies.

 Nnena Kalu (b.
 1966, Glasgow) lives and works in London, UK.
 Her practice is rooted in two-dimensional works, sculptures and installations.
 Kalu has developed her artistic practice at ActionSpace’s studio in Studio Voltaire since 1999 and is an important member of both Studio Voltaire and ActionSpace’s artistic communities.